dibaloke/Viz_Optical_Flow/README.md

 ## How to Run

 - Clone the repository
-- Make sure you have all the dependancies installed from requirments.text
+- Make sure you have all the dependancies installed from requirments.txt
 - In addition, make sure you have a stable version of ffmpeg installed as ffmpeg is utilized to generate browser compatiable
 - Run `` streamlit run app.py ``
 ## Optical Flow From Webcam Input